A community of differently-abled farmers located in Southwest Ohio

 Planting seeds of opportunity; growing independence

-Our Summer Enrichment Day Camp is currently held for one week each June in Bellbrook, OH.
-The property we are currently using is owned by Monica Janning and is a historical site.
-Monica has been extremely generous in opening her entire 5-acre property up for us to use each year.
-Our camp serves individuals, age 5 and older, with a developmental disability AND THEIR TYPICAL SIBLINGS.
+Our Summer Inclusion Day Camp is currently held for one week each June at Camp Imagine Farm in Bellbrook, OH.
+Our camp serves individuals, age 5 and older, with a developmental/intellectual disability AND THEIR TYPICAL SIBLINGS.
 For many, this is the first time they've been able to attend camp with their sibling.

 Our ability to continue offering camp and to grow depends entirely on our volunteers.
 Each camper who needs one gets a 1:1 buddy for the week.
 We also depend on group leaders, station leaders and helpers, committee members, first-aid personnel, sponsors, and donations to make camp run smoothly.
 If you would like to help with camp as a volunteer, contact our Camp Director, Nancy Bernotaitis at firstname.lastname@example.org and let her know you wish to help!
 To donate or be a sponsor, contact Nancy!